-The indoor air we breathe can five times more pollute than the outdoor air.
-High pollution can cause eyes irritation, sore throat, headaches, and dry nose.
+The indoor air we breathe can five times more polluted than the outdoor air.
+High pollution can cause eye irritation, sore throat, headaches, and dry nose.
 It can be a reason for harmful lung diseases and asthma as well.
 There are many reasons for indoor pollution like smoke, radon gas, molds, high or low humidity level, and airborne toxins.

 These indoor air pollutants come from a wide range of products.
 That is why indoor air pollution is more harmful than outside air pollution.
 In this article, we are going to talk about some indoor air pollutants and their sources.
 It is very important to know pollutants and their sources to improve indoor air quality.